Microsoft Defender SmartScreen

 Improved heuristics and diagnostic data.
-Microsoft Defender SmartScreen is constantly learning and endeavoring to stay up-to-date, so it can help to protect you against potentially malicious sites and files.
+Microsoft Defender SmartScreen is constantly learning and endeavoring to stay up to date, so it can help to protect you against potentially malicious sites and files.

 Management through Group Policy and Microsoft Intune.
 Microsoft Defender SmartScreen supports using both Group Policy and Microsoft Intune settings.
 For more info about all available settings, see Available Microsoft Defender SmartScreen Group Policy and mobile device management (MDM) settings.

 Blocking URLs associated with potentially unwanted applications.
 In Microsoft Edge (based on Chromium), SmartScreen blocks URLs associated with potentially unwanted applications, or PUAs.
 For more information on blocking URLs associated with PUAs, see Detect and block potentially unwanted applications.

 SmartScreen protects against malicious files from the internet.
 It does not protect against malicious files on internal locations or network shares, such as shared folders with UNC paths or SMB/CIFS shares.